 In addition to the standard Arcade, Versus, and Training modes, the game includes a dedicated Story Mode, a Mission Mode (for tutorials and character challenges), and an online Lobby system.

-Taking a cue from Street Fighter X Tekken, players will have the option to tag characters in a wide variety of situations.
+Taking cues from Tatsunoko vs. Capcom and Street Fighter X Tekken, players of MvCI have the option to tag characters in a wide variety of situations.
 Not only can a character in MvCI be tagged in a neutral situation, teams with be able to tag cancel their special moves and even super moves in order to create offensive pressure, extend combo, and maximize damage.

 Additionally, players have access to the Counter Switch mechanic where, for the cost of two meters, they can tag a character while their other character is being hit, in an attempt to disrupt the opponent's combo or even capitalize on an opening to start a combo of their own.

 By selecting one of six color-coded Infinity Stones in addition to their two characters, players have access to two unique abilities: the "Infinity Surge" and the "Infinity Storm".